-We comply with accounting and disclosure requirements of FASB ASC Topic 260, "Earnings Per Share."
+We have two classes of shares: Class A ordinary shares and Class B ordinary shares.
+Income and losses are shared pro rata between the two classes of shares.
 Net income (loss) per ordinary share is computed by dividing net income by the weighted average number of ordinary shares outstanding during the period.
-We have not considered the effect of the warrants sold in the Initial Public Offering and private placement to purchase an aggregate of 4,767,000 shares of Class A ordinary shares in the calculation of diluted earnings per share, since their inclusion would be anti-dilutive under the treasury stock method.
-As a result, diluted per ordinary share is the same as basic loss per ordinary share for the period presented.
+We do not consider the effect of the warrants sold in the Initial Public Offering and private placement to purchase an aggregate of 4,767,000 shares of Class A ordinary shares in the calculation of diluted earnings per share, since their exercise is contingent upon future events and their inclusion would be anti-dilutive under the treasury stock method.
+As a result, diluted net income (loss) per share is the same as basic net income (loss) per share for the period.
+Accretion associated with the Class A ordinary shares subject to possible redemption is excluded from earnings per share as the redemption value approximates fair value.